dandumitriu33/jdbc-books/README.md

 You will need to create appropriate classes.
 Start with an in-memory DAO, then add SQL support.
 You will need to add an appropriate table to `books.sql`, then reload it in Postgres.

+## 5. [bonus] Generic interface

+Make the interface generic.
+That is, instead of `AuthorDao` and `BookDao` interfaces, define a single interface `Dao<T>` and use it as `Dao<Author>` and `Dao<Book>`.
+(The implementation classes will still be separate for authors and books.

+## 6. [bonus] Use Lombok to reduce repetitive code

+The Book and Author class are simple data classes, and there is a lot of boilerplate code.
+You can use [Project Lombok](https://projectlombok.org/) to generate getters and setters automatically!

+Here is a tutorial: [Introduction to Project Lombok](https://www.baeldung.com/intro-to-project-lombok)

+You will have to:
+* Add the dependency to `pom.xml` and make sure IntelliJ re-imports it
+* Install Lombok plugin for IntelliJ
+* Then, you can use the decorators

+Lombok is not a requirement during your projects, however, it makes for much simpler code.

 ## Links

 * [Object-relational mapping](https://en.wikipedia.org/wiki/Object-relational_mapping)